-Make a list of your competitors and analyse their social media activity.
+Make a list of your top competitors and analyse their social media activity.
 Take notes of what channels they are using, how many followers they have, what type of content they publish and how frequently.

 Also, some tools can help you with this analysis.
 For example, Fanpage Karma an online tool for social media analytics and monitoring.

 For additional options, check this article from Buffer on 27 Paid and Free Social Media Analytics Tools.